zhoudianfu/zhoudianfu.github.io/_pages/about.md

   - /about.html
 ---

 I'm a senior cs student at [Nanjing University of Aeronautics and Astronautics](https://www.nuaa.edu.cn/).
-My research interests span a wide range of topics, including Large Language Models (LLMs), Reinforcement Learning, and Recommendation system.
+My research interests span a wide range of topics, including Large Language Models (LLMs), Reinforcement Learning, and Recommendation system, LLM with safety.

-Looking for a Research Internship opportunity!
+**Looking for a Research Internship opportunity!**

 **Technical Skills** 🛠️
 - Languages: Python, C++, SQL